The Learning Circle

 Search by topic

-These resources have been developed by Amy Allerton, Founder + Director of Indigico Creative and an accomplished photographer, graphic designer, artist and entrepreneur.
+These resources have been developed by Amy Allerton, Founder + Director of Indigico Creative, and an accomplished photographer, graphic designer, artist, entrepreneur and speaker.
+Each article is an overview of more expansive, in-depth and tailored workshops that Amy facilitates, both online and in-person, for executive leaders, corporate teams and community groups.

 Artwork Copyright Licensing 101: What it all means and how it works